 Oregon State University Maternity and Paternity Leave Policies

-Oregon State University offers.
+Oregon State University offers 1 weeks of paid maternity leave, 1 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Educational Services: College & Universities Maternity and Paternity Leave